Types Of Shipping Explained – All the Options For SMBs in 2025

 With this type of shipping, packages can be sent to customers overseas (international) or anywhere in the country (domestic).

-Small-volume shipping options are available to SMBs that want to serve international customers.
-Most SMBs aren’t knowledgeable in international customs brokerage requirements and all of the complex logistics that come with international shipping.
-For this reason, they outsource their shipping to a courier or shipping company.
+Small-volume shipping options are available to SMBs that want to ship packages to international customers.
+Most SMBs aren’t knowledgeable about all the complex logistics that come with international shipments, like customs brokerage requirements.
+For this reason, it’s best to outsource international delivery to a courier or shipping company.

 For domestic customers, SMBs have a few options in terms of shipping speed and last mile delivery methods.